edomt/edomt.github.io/_posts/2024-4-25-skills-research-data-analysis.md

 - fluency in English;
 - good data judgment (attention to detail, thoughtful tradeoffs between data quantity and quality, careful and systematic thinking in situations where there is no perfect solution);
-- very good knowledge of data visualization principles and good practices;
 - intellectual curiosity, openness to new ideas and topics;
 - flexibility to receive feedback, learn from new evidence, and change one's mind;
 - ability and drive to work without supervision;